skeletonlabs/skeleton/.changeset/dirty-mice-compete.md

 "create-skeleton-app": patch
 ---

-Removed highlightjs
-- highlightjs defaults to installing support for all languages and this makes the final bundle size massive.
-It is recommended to install this manually with the selected languages you need.
+cli: The `Highlight.js` depedency is no longer provide via the CLI prompts.
+We're investiging a means to prevent it from installing all languages by default, which bloats your project size.
+For now, please follow the Code Block documentation to install manually